c1pham/react.books/README.md

 ## Set up and start

+* Open the zip file and move out the home folder to a local directory
 * install all project dependencies with `npm install`
 * start the development server with `npm start`